 #5.
 Malaga Dune Trail

-You start out on the trail passing mallow, myoporum and eucalyptus plants.
-Home to many unusual plants and wildflowers, yellow and orange deerweed is scattered throughout the dune, along with edible miner’s lettuce and wild pink and white roses.
-You many even see an occasional blue butterfly, endangered in the Palos Verdes hiking area.
+You start out on the trail passing mallow, myoporum, and eucalyptus plants.
+Home to many unusual plants and wildflowers, yellow and orange deer weed is scattered throughout the dune, along with edible miner’s lettuce and wild pink and white roses.
+You may even see an occasional blue butterfly, endangered in the Palos Verdes hiking area.
 You’ll also pass a grove of locust trees.

 #6.
 Rattlesnake Trail

-While the entire area burned during late summer 2005, the area has been revitalized, with bush sunflowers, wild hyacinth and wishbone plants scattered throughout the trail.
+While the entire area burned during late summer of 2005, the area has been revitalized, with bush sunflowers, wild hyacinth, and wishbone plants scattered throughout the trail.
 You’ll even pass rock walls installed by convicts when the county was constructing the extension of Crenshaw Boulevard that reactivated the landslide.